wkumari/draft-vandergaast-edns-client-subnet/README.md

    Resolvers when querying other servers, as described in Section 11.

-   In this option, the server should include the IP address of the client that caused the query to be generated, truncated to a number of bits specified in the SOURCE NETMASK field.
+   In this option, the server should include the IP address of the client that caused the query to be generated, truncated to the number of bits specified in the SOURCE NETMASK field.

    A Stub Resolver MAY generate DNS queries with an edns-client-subnet option with SOURCE NETMASK set to 0 (i.e. 0.0.0.0/0) to indicate that the Recursive Resolver MUST NOT add address information of the client to its queries.
+The subsequent Recursive Resolver query to the Authoritative Nameserver will then either not include an edns-client- subnet option or MAY optionally include its own address information, which is what the Authoritative Nameserver will use anyway to generate the reply in lieu of no option.
+This allows the answer to be handled by the same caching mechanism as other requests, with an explicit indicator of the applicable scope.
+Subsequent Stub Resolver requests for /0 can then be answered from this cached response.

-The Stub Resolver may also add non-empty edns- client-subnet options to its queries, but Recursive Resolvers are not required to use this information.
+   The Stub Resolver may also add non-empty edns-client-subnet options to its queries, but Recursive Resolvers are not required to use this information.

    For privacy reasons, and because the whole IP address is rarely required to determine an optimized reply, the ADDRESS field in the